umbraco/rfcs/packages/0018-package-format.md

 We also want to simplify the package creation approach when including Umbraco schema and content to only allow you to pick all items.
 Most packages made this was are made on a specific site to develop packages, we believe it will make it faster and simpler to create and manage packages.
 For packages based on files that option will stay as is.

+#### Package migrations

+Run when you want, not start up

+#### New default package migrations

+For adding content and schema based on serialized files

 ### Installing / uninstalling a package

 #### Supporting NuGet dependency handling